DDMAL/Rodan/readme.md

 Dependencies
 ------------

-* Django 1.4 (installed on Susato)
-* Python 2.7 (also installed on Susato)
-* PostgreSQL (sqlite for local development)
-* Celery (installed on Susato)
-* Solr
-* [VIPS](http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) (installed on Susato; needed for diva)
+Check `requirements.txt` for the latest dependencies.

 Development
 -----------

-We're using virtualenv to manage dependencies
+We're using virtualenv to manage the deployment environment

-to install it: `sudo pip install virtualenv`
+to install it:

+    $> sudo pip install virtualenv`

 Create a virtual environment:

-in your checked out directory, run
+In your checked out directory, run

-    virtualenv --no-site-packages rodan_env
+    $> virtualenv --no-site-packages rodan_env

+Activate your virtual environment:

+    $> source rodan_env/bin/activate

 Install all the dependencies:

-    source rodan_env/bin/activate

-    pip install -r requirements.txt
+    $> pip install -r requirements.txt

-if you need to add a dependency, install it with pip then run
+(If you need to add a dependency, install it with pip then run

-    pip freeze > requirements.txt
+    $> pip freeze > requirements.txt

-and commit the requirements file
+and commit the requirements file)

 ### Other dependencies